-1.22 If the applicant disagrees with the local planning authority's request for local requirements, there is a procedure to resolve such disputes.
-However, even if the application is accepted as valid by the Planning Inspectorate, this can add considerable delay to assessment of the application and heighten the risk of refusal.
-Informal negotiation is clearly in the interests of both parties, and pre-application discussions can be a useful way to agree what information is required before an application is submitted.
+1.21 If the applicant disagrees with the local planning authority's request for local requirements, there is a procedure to resolve such disputes.
+This procedure does not apply to national, mandatory requirements.
+Even if the application is accepted as valid by the Planning Inspectorate, this can add considerable delay to assessment of the application and heighten the risk of refusal.
+Informal negotiation is clearly in the interests of both parties, and preapplication discussions can be a useful way to agree what information is required before an application is submitted.